ktSuW/react_projects/r2_pictures/README.md

   - onInputChange
   - on (handle) + name of element you are assigning the input to + event you are watching for
   - The event will get called when on input being changed.
-3. Event handlers : onClic, onSubmit, onChange
+3. Event handlers : onClick, onSubmit, onChange
+  - input tag
+  - form
+  - this value
 4. Controlled vs Uncontrolled components
   - User types in input
   - callback gets invoked, i.e., onChange